Learn how to smoke cheese at home with this simple guide. Discover tips, best cheeses, and cold-smoking techniques for rich flavor.

 What to do With Smoked Cheese

 Rich smoky cheese compliments nearly everything you make with it.
-Here’s a list of things you can do with smoked cheese:
+Here’s a list of ways you can use smoked cheese:

 - Snack or Appetizer